 The visual quality of this game is artistically on the money, like the previous Metro games once again.
 This time with more diverse environments as these screenshots have already shown.
 As far as technical graphics go, the general rendering quality of 4A Engine remains above average, and the average in 2019 looks damn good already.
 Its HBAO surpasses most, and it has the best DXR implementation thus the most authentic dynamic lighting of any game.
 The general quality of textures and models is below average in the realm of AA and AAA games; lots of objects and surfaces look bad up close, but this is the case in essentially every game still.
 Volumetric effects are well above average, but various particle effects and such could use work (e.g. fire looks particularly horrible).
 PBR and SSR are above average but not the best.
 Only its DXR implementation is “the best” as far as technical graphics go.
 Character models are finally decent, a first for a Metro game.

-I don’t know that I can call Metro Exodus a good game, but I certainly can’t call it a bad one.
+I cannot call Metro Exodus a good game, but I also can’t call it a bad one.
+A very middling game.
 Like the other Metro games, it is usually immersive, except for when its poor writing breaks that immersion (issues the first two games did not have).
 It is clearly not a masterpiece, but it is better than most shooters, although that’s not saying a lot.

 Every element of this game has noteworthy good and noteworthy flaws.
 It is more flawed than the games I prefer to play, and not a game I personally plan to revisit ever again because of that.
 It doesn’t do a whole lot to set it apart from all other games in the big picture, so it’s not something you need to play at once or multiple times.
 Feel free to wait for it to appear on other platforms than Epic Games Store, at discounted prices.
 Overall, Exodus did not meet my expectations (which were not very high).